-It’s thought one of the main causes of minimum wage breaches was low-paid employees being made to cover work costs, which includes things like uniform, training or parking fees.
-All of which meant their pay packet took a hefty beating.
+It’s thought one of the main causes of minimum wage breaches is low-paid employees being made to cover work costs, which includes things like uniform, training or parking fees.
+All of which means their pay packet takes a hefty beating.

-Another factor that impacted some larger brands, in particular, was the failure to raise pay after birthdays.
+Another factor that often impacts larger companies in particular, is the failure to raise pay after birthdays.
 As younger minimum wage employees reach birthday milestones, they then qualify for different national minimum wage brackets under the new legislation.
-With some companies not factoring this change in, they fell victim to underpaying some of their youngest staff.
+With some companies not factoring this change in, they fall victim to underpaying some of their youngest staff.

 The main causes of minimum wage breaches were employees covering work-related costs, and missing payrise milestones.

-Unsurprisingly, large brands blamed mispayment on technical issues.
-Tesco said: “In 2017 we identified a technical issue that meant some colleagues’ pay inadvertently fell below the national minimum wage.”
+Unsurprisingly, large brands tend to blame mispayment on technical issues.
+When Tesco missed NMW back in 2020, they said: “In 2017 we identified a technical issue that meant some colleagues’ pay inadvertently fell below the national minimum wage.”
 Adding to this “We are very sorry this happened and reported it at the time to HMRC.”